DataBooth/duckdb-utils/docs/python-api.rst

 db.supports_strict
 ------------------

-This property on the database object returns ``True`` if the available SQLite version supports `STRICT mode <https://www.sqlite.org/stricttables.html>`__, which was added in SQLite 3.37.0 (on 2021-11-27).
+This property on the database object returns ``True`` if the available DuckDB version supports `STRICT mode <https://www.sqlite.org/stricttables.html>`__, which was added in DuckDB 3.37.0 (on 2021-11-27).

 ::